 You can return to this "Encryption" section of the Admin tab to view your shared encryption key at any time.

 Note: Your shared encryption key is the ultimate guard against unauthorized access to your patient's data, and should therefore be handled with great care and stored in a safe place.
 It’s also recommended that access to the key be limited to trusted administrative account holders.
 In the worst case scenario of a lost encryption key, CognisantMD will NOT be able to find or retrieve your unique key on your behalf (this is one of the ways we help to ensure patient data is always secure).
-However, if this does happen, try following the steps in this article.
+However, if your key is lost, try following the steps outlined in this article to recover it.